 You’ll need to log in with your Gmail address.

-Let’s start by clicking on Privacy & personalization.
+Let’s start by clicking on Privacy & Personalization.

-You can start by taking the privacy check-up.
+You can start by reviewing privacy suggestions.

 You’ll be walked through each of your privacy settings, with explanations of what they do and how you can manage them.